medcomdk/MedCom-FHIR-Communication/docs/index.md

 ## 4.1 MedComMessagingMessage (Bundle)

-A Bundle resource of type "message", which is a container for a collection of other resources.
+MedComMessagingMessage is a Bundle resource of type "message", which is a container for a collection of other resources.

 ## 4.1.1 Scope and Usage